Bounceback grant for landlords will help, landlords, tenants and the wider economy, this is a viable option that ought to be considered.

 Leading organisations are appealing to the Government to provide grants to help with the rent crisis affecting tenants and landlords.

 The Welsh Government has this week implemented a scheme for private residential tenants to ease the potential flow of evictions.
-The scheme which will help tenants & Welsh landlords alike.
+The scheme will help tenants & Welsh landlords alike.

 Property bounce back grants for England